UPPMAX/HPC-python/docs/uppmax.rst

+UPPMAX packages
+===============================================

 The packages you mentioned in your registration
-===============================================

 Packages included in the python/3.9.5 module
 --------------------------------------------